pgolo/pilsner/README.md

 - The snippet above will write the following files:
-  - `path/to/model_name.attributes`: database with attributes (fields from the dictionary that are not synonyms);
+  - `path/to/model_name.attributes`: database with attributes (fields from the dictionary that are not synonyms) - will only be written if `Model` instance is not created with `simple=True` parameter;
   - `path/to/model_name.keywords`: keywords used for disambiguation;
   - `path/to/model_name.normalizers`: string normalization units;
   - `path/to/model_name.0.dictionary`: trie with synonyms;